stride3d/stride-docs/en/manual/scenes/index.md

 On top of containing entities and their children, scenes can also hold other scenes in themselves.

-An example of this would be a scene called **Level1** containing sub-scenes with different sections that are dynamically loaded depending on where the player is in the level.
+An example of this would be a scene called **Level1** containing sub-scenes with different sections that are dynamically loaded depending on where the player is in the world.

 TODO: EXAMPLE IMAGE OF STARBREACH MAYBE